cssconf/blog-content/2015/2015-09-23_meet-glen-maddern/2015-09-23_meet-glen-maddern.md

 My biggest tip is that nobody is a natural speaker.
 Well, maybe some are, but very few of the speakers you see on stage are any more comfortable than you would be.
 Each talk is terrifying, the slides are always less prepared than you’d like, the whole experience is exhausting.
 But it’s also terrific fun, so don’t let nerves stop you!
 <hr>

-We're really excited to have Glen here, he's in fact already in Berlin and we hope he has a great time before he gets on stage this Saturday!
-Be sure to follow him on [Twitter](https://twitter.com/glenmaddern), see what he's working on on [GitHub](https://github.com/geelen) and check out his recent articles on his [website](http://glenmaddern.com/articles).
+We're really excited to have Glen here, he's in fact already in Berlin and we hope he's having a great time here!
+Be sure to follow him on [Twitter](https://twitter.com/glenmaddern), see what he's working on on [GitHub](https://github.com/geelen).
+You can also read Glen's recent articles on his [website](http://glenmaddern.com/articles).